All Episodes

 How much is the gas tax out there per gallon?

-Well, it's gonna raise it twelve cents.
+Well, it's going to raise it 12 cents.

 Unbelievable.

-And you can't go anywhere unless you drive a car.
+On top of the 13.5% percent, you can't go anywhere unless you drive a car.

 California, no, you're going nowhere.

-So it's not fair.
+So that's not fair.

 I'm a lousy sleeper.

-You're not sleeping a lot.
+You're not sleeping a lot?

-Uh you know, running uh four hours a day.
+You know, running four hours a day.

 I don't get as much sleep as I want.